wangzhe3224/DRY/readme.md

-# Do Repeat Yourself, DRY!
+# Do Repeat Yourself, DRY

 Coding is a kind of skill like other skill, such as playing guitar, hence it requires *dedicated* exercises to be at coding.
 This project is for me to plan and keep track my coding practice.

 So the idea is, `Do Repeat Yourself`, aka, DRY!!
 (Yeah, not that DRY)